Sanitary waste collection

 Offensive waste may be unpleasant and ‘offend’ those who come into contact with it, but it is very unlikely to be a transmitter of pathogens.

-Most commercial sanitary waste is generated and disposed of in restrooms and bathrooms of commercial or public establishments, and healthcare settings such as clinics, nurse offices, etc.
+Most commercial sanitary waste is generated and disposed of in restrooms and bathrooms of commercial or public establishments, and healthcare settings such as clinics, nurse hospitals, etc.

 Domestic sanitary waste is generated in household bathrooms and toilets and is subject to less stringent regulations.